pcafrica/advanced_programming_2025-2026/exercises/06/06-c++_stl_move.md

 # Exercise 3: `std::set` (1/2)

-In a building security system, door locks are opened by entering a four-digit access code into a keypad.
+In a building security system, door locks are opened by entering an access code into a keypad.
 The access code's validation process is handled through an `Access` object with the following interface:

 ```cpp
 class Access